-The Town of Comox and Recycle BC have entered into a partnership for collection of recycling from curbside blue boxes.
-Recycle BC (formerly Multi-Material BC) is a non-profit organization that is responsible for residential recycling programs in many areas across BC, either directly or by working with local governments, First Nations, private companies and not-for profit organizations.
-The new agreement means there are some changes to curbside collection.
+The Town of Comox and Recycle BC entered into a partnership for the collection of recycling from curbside blue boxes.
+Recycle BC is a non-profit organization that is responsible for residential recycling programs in many areas across BC, either directly or by working with local governments, First Nations, private companies and not-for-profit organizations.

 Town of Comox residents can now recycle even more paper and product packaging in their curbside recycling collection.